electron/website/docs/latest/tutorial/tutorial-4-adding-features.md

 If you have been following the tutorial, you should have a basic Electron application with some basic user interface.
-Now is the moment to work on your application and make it more integrated with the Operating System as well as adding some more advanced features.
+Now is the moment to work on your application and make it more integrated with the operating system as well as adding some more advanced features.

 ## Managing your application's window lifecycle